 Students who do not receive need-based financial aid awards are still eligible to apply for other loans, payment plans and parent loans.
 These are all made available to help families fit tuition payments into their budgets more easily.

-Federal regulations allow aid administrators to consider extenuating circumstances when calculating aid eligibility, especially if your situation changes during the application process.
-If you or your family experiences any of the following, please contact your Student Support Advisor and submit an appeal to your DeVry University Student Central Office.
+Federal regulations allow aid administrators to consider special or unusual circumstances when determining financial aid eligibility, especially if your situation changes during the application process.
+If you or your family experiences any special or unusual circumstances, as defined below, please contact your Student Support Advisor.

 Yes, if you choose to explore financial aid as a potential way to pay for your education, you will need to reapply for financial aid every year.
 Depending on your financial situation, it may differ from year to year.

 What's the difference between subsidized and unsubsidized student loans?

 Federal Direct Unsubsidized Loans are available to eligible undergraduate and graduate students.
 Federal Direct Subsidized Loans are available only to eligible undergraduate students.

 Additional differences between the two loans are:

 •Subsidized loan eligibility is based on financial need, whereas an unsubsidized loan is not.